BookStackApp/website/content/docs/admin/updates.md

 Details of updates can be found on [our blog](https://www.bookstackapp.com/blog/) or via the [GitHub releases page](https://github.com/BookStackApp/BookStack/releases).

+#### Updating to v24.05.1 or higher

+**Security** - v24.05.1 adds extra rate-limiting to some forms that are accessible without authentication, while also implementing changes to prevent methods that could be used to indicate if specific user emails exist in the system.

 #### Updating to v24.05 or higher

 **PHP Version Requirement Change** - The minimum supported PHP version has changed from PHP 8.0.2 to PHP 8.1 in this release.
 Please see our ["Updating PHP & Composer" documentation page](https://www.bookstackapp.com/docs/admin/updating-php/#updating-php) for guidance on updating PHP.